dcos/dcos-website/src/blog/2016-06-23_bitbucket-package.md

 }
 ```

 The `packagingVersion` field specifies the version of Universe package spec to adhere to.
-The two available versions are `2.0` or `3.0`.
+Use the latest version, `3.0`.
-See the [schema](https://github.com/mesosphere/universe/tree/version-3.x/repo/meta/schema) on GitHub for details.
+See the [schema](https://github.com/mesosphere/universe/blob/version-3.x/repo/meta/schema/v3-resource-schema.json) on GitHub for details on this version spec.

-In this tutorial, we are using Universe version 3.

 ## Step Two: resource.json